hieup97/Matrix-multiplication-in-parallel-MPI-/README.md

 #### Running the Program

-The program can be run on the Seawulf supercomputer:
+The program was tested and run on the Seawulf supercomputer:

 - After loading the Slurm module, the job script can be submitted by typing `make` into the terminal.
 - `Ring()` and `Fox()` are called from `mat_mul.cpp` and should be run individually for execution time records.
 They are commented out by default.